2010 PDC Women's World Darts Championship

 The 2010 PDC Women's World Championship was the only ever staging of the PDC Women's World Darts Championship, and the first women's tournament to be organised by the Professional Darts Corporation.
 It was one of the three new tournaments that the PDC created in 2010, following the rejection of its offer to buy out the British Darts Organisation.

 The initial stages of the tournament were played at the Metrodome in Barnsley on 12 June.
 The final was played during the World Matchplay at the Empress Ballroom in Blackpool, on Saturday July 24, where Stacy Bromberg defeated Tricia Wright to become the only champion of the event.

 Prize money

 Qualification

 Qualification was achieved at 20 tournaments throughout the UK and also various national tournaments throughout the world.
-Anastasia Dobromyslova did not have to qualify as she is already a member of the PDPA.
+Anastasia Dobromyslova did not have to qualify as she was already a member of the PDPA.